Abnormal Heart Rhythms

 Medical device implantation—placed by the heart to track and correct the heart's activity.
 Types of devices include:

 - Implantable cardioverter defibrillator (ICD)—The device will shock the heart when a dangerous arrhythmia happens.

 - Artificial pacemaker —Provides regular electrical signals to keep the heart in a steady rhythm.

-Destruction or scarring of certain areas of the heart to stop the flow of bad electrical signals.
-It can also stop some signals from starting Options include:
+Changing tissue in small areas of the heart.
+The area will block the flow of bad electrical signals.
+It can also stop some signals from starting.

 - Ablation —An area of the heart that starts a bad electrical signal is removed or scarred.